April 6, 2019

-Digital image watermarking and identification technology specialist LAMARK announces the closing of its first funding round (500,000 euros).
-Beyond this financing, the young Rennes-based start-up is setting its sights on an industrial partnership centered around its IMATAG.COM platform.
+Subscribe to the blog!
+I subscribe Digital image watermarking and identification technology specialist Lamark announces the closing of its first funding round (500 000 euros).
+Beyond this financing, the young Rennes, based start-up is setting its sights on an industrial partnership centered around its Imatag platform.

 Finding an image on the internet and using it for your own publishing needs has never been easier.
 However, tracing the source of an image to credit the person who took it or ask permission to use it is becoming ever more difficult due to the loss of source data (photographer, agency, copyright, description, etc.).
 Truth be told, this information, be it in watermark or metadata form, generally disappears because of the different modifications made to the photo on the internet (cropping, sharing via social media, making screenshots, etc.).